MicrosoftLearning/MB-7006-Create-manage-segments-Customer-Insights-Data/Instructions/Labs/01-Set-up-environment.md

 - Create segments
 - Generate insights on your segments

-## Setup
+## Exerise 1: Procure a trial
 You need access to Dynamics 365 Customer Insights to complete this guided project.

-### Sign up for a Dynamics 365 Customer Insights trial
+### Task 1: Sign up for a Dynamics 365 Customer Insights trial
-If needed, you can sign up for a trial by following these steps:
+You can sign up for a trial by following these steps:

 1. In a new browser tab, navigate to https://dynamics.microsoft.com/dynamics-365-free-trial.
 In the middle of the screen, you will see two buttons: one to see plans and pricing, the other to try for free.
 Select **Try for free.**
 1. Navigate to the Dynamics 365 Customer Insights box and select **Try for free**.
 Enter your work email address and select **Start your free trial.** Enter your region and phone number, if prompted, and select **Submit.**